Nekoversity/cpp-demo/README.md

-# cpp-demo
+# cpp-demo (cmake-subprojects)
-In the practical work I created a calculator class that performs calculations according to a specific formula.
+In the practical work I transformed `SimpleCalculator` class to library.
+Added new library (matrix) and organized subprojects.
-Class `SimpleCalculator` has two methods:
-- `compute()` - determines the result of the function according to the value `x` given in the parameters.
-- `step_compute()` - determines the result for the interval from `x1` to `x2`.